LIQUOR LIABILITY ATTORNEY

 - serves liquor to a person who is under 21 years of age when having actual or practical knowledge of the person’s age; and

-- serves liquor to a person in such an extreme and consistent manner that it creates a significant risk of death by alcohol poisoning.
+- serves liquor to a person in such an extreme and consistent manner that it creates a significant risk of a wrongful death by alcohol poisoning.